surenderdev/Airflow_Experiments/Readme.md

-# Airflow_Experiments
-# Machine Learning Books Data Pipeline
+# Machine Learning Books Data Pipeline with Airflow

 This is a good starting point for learning to orchestrate data pipelines with Airflow.
 (fetch real data from a e-commerce websites; store it in db and update the db at scheduled intervals)